 Install antivirus and antispam software.
 Deploy a firewall to control incoming and outgoing network traffic and protect from attacks.

-Comprehensive database security system is built by combining a huge amount of unobtrusive configuration changes.
+Comprehensive MySQL database security system is built by combining a huge amount of unobtrusive configuration changes.
 Every detail is important.
 There is no way to guarantee 100% security, but pursuance of maximum protection is a must in the era of cybercrimes.